-Copied Right will research the challenging relationship between originals and reproductions by exhibiting contemporary art and consumer goods that is inspired by a more differentiated approach to the philosophy of copying.
-It will take a closer look at the added value in the process of copying, the increment not simply of monetary value but also for the general appreciation of objects and ideas.
+researches the challenging relationship between originals and reproductions by exhibiting contemporary art and consumer goods that is inspired by a more differentiated approach to the philosophy of copying.
+It takes a closer look at the added value in the process of copying, the increment not simply of monetary value but also for the general appreciation of objects and ideas.

-Seldom do people associate the following words – ‘original', ‘artistic' and ‘innovative' with the act of copying or reproducing.
-A seemingly easy task of producing a fake $50 Rolex watch is anything but an intricate science.
+Seldom do people associate the following words –with the act of copying or reproducing.
+A seemingly easy task of producing a fake $50 watch is anything but an intricate science.
 Same in art – in order to be innovative, one has to know and study its predecessors and work hard to understand the works and the techniques involved.
 Yet, contemporary conversations surrounding this issue of copying immediately condemn the idea of reproduction; there is more to be said about the concept of originals and the unique genuine in a society where practically everything is imitable.